Where exactly is it? Ostional, Guanacaste, Costa Rica

 Tasks as a volunteer:

-o Monitor egg hatchery and make sure hatchlings make it to the sea unobstructed
+- Monitor egg hatchery (seasonal) and make sure hatchlings make it to the sea unobstructed

-o Participate in beach clean ups and help prepare promotional/educational material for visitors to refuge.
+- Participate in beach clean ups and help maintain biological station

 Flights, visas, passports, and travel medical insurance are not included.
 However we are able to help in arranging flight and insurance.
 This placement also requires the submittal of a Police Background Check.